memgraph/docs/docs/tutorials/migrate-relational-database.md

 FIELDS TERMINATED BY ','
 LINES TERMINATED BY '\r\n';
 ```

 In the first line we defined the headings, and then selected fields from a table
 that will be exported to a specified field.
-We also defined , as a fields terminator
+We also defined the comma sign as a
+fields terminator and lines will be terminated by `\r\n`.

 **Exported CSV files**

 Export the rest of the tables using the preferred process and place all the CSV